disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 4. Notice the Contoso Global DLP policy exists that is intended to span all environments (except selected ones) and represents the global DLP policy.
 For this lab environment Contoso
    Global DLP policy has 4 environments selected instead of All except 4.

 5. You will also notice a DLP for **Thrive Exceptions**.
-That team had worked with the IT department to agree on exceptions they need for their environments and their environment would be excluded from the Contoso Global DLP.
+That team had worked with the IT department to agree on exceptions they needed for their environments and their environment would be excluded from the Contoso Global DLP.
 This exception DLP policy would have their environments included and apply only to them.

    ![](images/M01/M1-EX1-T2-S5.png)